PengBAI/fast-export/README.md

 Here is a migration guide to help you with! :smile:

-In your workspace, create a subdirectory named *m2g*, and in this subdirectory, checkout your mercurial repository into a directory (the name doesn't matter, it will be my-hg-project here), create an empty directory (which will contain you git project sources). for this example, I'll take my-git-project.
+In your workspace, create a subdirectory named *m2g*, and in this subdirectory, checkout your mercurial repository into a directory (the name doesn't matter, it will be *my-hg-project* here), create an empty directory (which will contain you git project sources). for this example, I'll take *my-git-project*.

 * launch your docker container with following command,